MongeziKasha/mongezikasha/blog/2025-10-21/2025-10-21-query-endpoints-api-design.md

 Before a recent design session at my current project, I'll admit I didn't know what a query endpoint was.

-We were working on a feature for our transaction history module, and the goal was to allow clients to fetch transactions based on different criteria like date ranges, amounts, statuses, and even combinations of all three.
+We were working on a feature for our transaction history module, where clients needed to fetch transactions based on date ranges, amounts, statuses, or combinations of all three.

-At first, I assumed we'd just create multiple endpoints: /transactionHistory/recent, /transactionHistory/completed, /transactionHistory/high-value, and so on.
+At first, I assumed we'd create multiple endpoints:
+`/transactionHistory/recent`, `/transactionHistory/completed`, `/transactionHistory/high-value`, and so on.

 But during the design session, the team proposed something new to me: a query endpoint.

 That idea completely changed how I thought about API flexibility.